-Initiatives Major Key Performance Indicators Target Year FY2023 Results Transforming workforce into a ce into a skills. •Mid-career hires accounted for 16% of all hires •People trained in architecture and foreign languages accounted for23% of all new graduates hires •Total training time was 10.8 hours per hire group of real professionals Creation of innovative businesses and improvement of business operations through cross-industry/industry-academia collaboration and secondment of personnel to outside entities.
+Initiatives Major Key Performance Indicators Target Year FY2023 Results Transforming workforce into a Active recruitment and training of human resources with diverse skills.
+Performance management Mid-career hires accounted for 16% of all hires People trained in architecture and foreign languages accounted for23% of all new graduates hires Total training time was 10.8 hours per hire group of real professionals Creation of innovative businesses and improvement of business operations through cross-industry/industry-academia collaboration and secondment of personnel to outside entities.
 Performance management Cross-industry/industry-academia collaboration: 4 people (total 24 people) Secondment of personnel to outside entities: 21 people Improving employee engagement Embedding of internal branding activities (Plus One Promotion) into the mindset of all JAT Group executives to promote the development of human resources who can think and take on challenges on their own.
 2025 Renewed the corporate logos of 20 Group companies, distributed unified new corporate logo Brand Book and special edition of in-house newsletter